pfcarp/resume_typst/PatrickCV.typ

-  "Research Assistant", "Worcester, MA, USA", ( "Gathered and assembled subsystems of the Beam Profile Monitor (BPM) system", "Verified electrical tolerances and timings each subsystems", "Debugged the BPM system through a gamut of experiments using LabVIEW, oscilliscopes, and multimeters which were logged and relayed to the Lead P.I.", "Arranged presentations and discussions weekly on the experiment findings with a different research group" ))
+  "Research Assistant", "Worcester, MA, USA", ( "Gathered and assembled subsystems of the Beam Profile Monitor (BPM) system", "Verified electrical tolerances and timings each subsystems", "Debugged the BPM system through a gamut of experiments using LabVIEW, oscilloscopes, and multimeters which were logged and relayed to the Lead P.I.", "Arranged presentations and discussions weekly on the experiment findings with a different research group" ))